9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 How much does it cost to go to the Furnas hot springs?

-At the time of writing this, the cost to enter Pocas da Dona Beija is around €6 (below 7 USD) per person, while Terra Nostra Park charges about €10 (about 11 USD) per person.
+At the time of writing, the cost to enter Pocas da Dona Beija is approximately €6 (less than $7) per person, while Terra Nostra Park charges around €10 (about $ 11) per person.

 All in all, it’s not a big price to pay for such a unique experience!